 Sarabi Dog Lifespan

 As far as large breeds go, the Sarabi is among the longest-lived.
-On average, this breed can live up to between 12 to 15 years.
+This breed can live up to between 12 to 15 years on average.
 Most large breeds max out around 13 years or so under normal circumstances, as their size takes its toll.